ark-lang/ark/README.md

 	$ PATH=$PATH:"./bin/" ./test.py

-Pass the `--llvm` argument to test.py to use the LLVM backend instead of the C backend.

 ## Status
 Alloy is still constantly being worked on.
 At the moment it compiles, however some aspects of the language are unimplemented or broken.